EmirTutar/ECAL_Test_Framework/integration_tests/rpc_ping_test/README.md

 ## Notes

-- This test helps verify correct behavior of eCAL RPC over different transport modes.
+- This test helps verify correct behavior of eCAL RPC.
-- Separate tests are executed for both TCP and UDP network modes.
 - The server and client communicate over the topic `rpc_test_service` with method name `Ping`.